drdeford/drdeford.github.io/_pages/Other.md

 The .pdf also contains some detailed point breakdowns from a recorded 2016 Atlantic Regionals match.
 A flask app  I maintain for running pickleball leagues and tournaments can be found <a href="http://pblapp.com"> here</a>, and a widget for computing pairings for 4-24 player rotating partner round robin tournaments is <a href="http://picklebrackets.com"> here</a>.
+This <a href="../files/KC.pdf">short analysis </a>a> compares some different King's Court methods for rec play.
 </li></ul>
 <li><a href="https://github.com/drdeford/Pan_Galactic_Solitaire"> Pan Galactic Solitaire</a>.</li>
 <ul><li>A Python version (compiled for Windows) of Pan Galactic Solitaire as introduced by Peter Doyle in the context of